Noeyfan/Noeyfan.github.io/source/_posts/2019-05-04-dynamic-configuration-system.markdown

 #### Snapshot

 Snapshot is an important concept in DCS as it provides a way to represent an immutable set of configurations.
-This enable audit history of all configuration changes and also point-in-time recovery (or reproduce of the transaction)
+This enable audit history of all configuration changes and also point-in-time recovery (or reproduce of the transaction).
+There are 3 types of Snapshot:

+* Latest Snapshot (aka Base Snapshot or Release Snapshot): track the latest snapshot of a given domain
+* Config Update Snapshot: track a snapshot for change list
+* Merge Snapshot: containing multiple snapshots and a resolver containing instruction on how to merge them

 #### Release Process